evhub/coconut/HELP.md

 ### Imperative Method

-The imperative approach is the way you'd write `factorial` in a language like C. Imperative approaches involve lots of state change, where variables are regularly changed and loops are liberally used.
+The imperative approach is the way you'd write `factorial` in a language like C. Imperative approaches involve lots of state change, where variables are regularly modified and loops are liberally used.
 In Coconut, the imperative approach to the `factorial` problem looks like this:
 ```python
 def factorial(n):
     """Compute n! where n is an integer >= 0."""